Cogongrass (Imperata cylindrica) is an invasive, non-native grass that occurs in the Southeast region of the United States.

 Cogongrass has several common names, including Japanese bloodgrass, Red Baron, or Speargrass.

-The goal of the Cogongrass Control Program is to reduce the threat of cogongrass in relevant areas of the state.
+The Cogongrass Control Program aims to reduce the threat of cogongrass in relevant areas of the state.
 Applicants to the program may receive herbicide treatment for the affected areas of their property.
 All work will occur within the boundaries of the State of Mississippi.